mangelats/DubBot/README.md

 # DubBot
 DubBot is a library which is being thought to be used to make bots.
 It also contains a custom API that allows to make direct calls to the Dubtrack's servers (read more at the end of this file).

-I struggled so hard trying to find what calls are actually done and its usage.
-Because of that I decided to make a refference in the wiki, allowing any other person a easier way of making projects.
-This reference is a reference of the calls so it's language free.
+I struggled so hard trying to find out what calls are done to the dubtrack's server and how they work.
+So I decided to make a refference in the wiki, allowing any other person a easier way of making projects, independently of the programming language.

 # Get started